Bragg scattering from a random potential

-where $J_0$ is the Bessel function of the first kind of order 0.
-The autocorrelation function of the Berry potential is shown in FIG. \ref{BerryACPot}.
-Note the peaks give characteristic length scales shown in the potential plot in FIG. \ref{BerryPot}.
+where $J_0$ is the zeroth-order Bessel function of the first kind.
+From the autocorrelation, we can obtain the root-mean-square of the potential

-Now we propagate wave packets of fairly well defined momentum $\hbar\Vec{k}$ in the potential $ V(\Vec{r})$.
-We use a second order split operator method \cite{SplitOperator} where the time evolution operator for the Hamiltonian $H=T+V$ where $T$ and $V$ are kinetic and potential energy operators, respectively, is approximated as

-Consider launching a wave of an initial average wavenumber $k$ into the Berry potential.
-To have a ``weak'' potential, set the constant $A$ such that the fluctuation of the potential $V_{rms}$ to be far smaller than the average kinetic energy of the wave $E_{kin}=\frac{\hbar^2k^2}{2m}$, \textit{i.e.}, $V_{rms}\ll E_{kin}$.
-The scattering behavior of the wave varies considerably depending on the wavelength of the wave $2\pi/k$ compared to the wavelength of the sinusoids $2\pi/q$ used in the Berry potential.
+We study the dynamics of wave packets with an initial average momentum $\hbar k$ in the Berry potential $V(\Vec{r})$ employing the second order split operator method~\cite{SplitOperator}.
+To have a ``weak'' disorder strength, set the constant $A$ such that the fluctuation of the potential $V_{\textrm{rms}}$ is far smaller than the average kinetic energy of the wave $\ev{T}=\frac{\hbar^2k^2}{2m}$, i.e., $V_{\textrm{rms}}\ll \ev{T}$.
+Consideration of strong disorder strength $V_{\textrm{rms}}\gtrsim \ev{T}$ is for future study \cite{locnote}.

-Figure \ref{BraggBerry} shows the Berry potential in grayscale.
-The inset shows the probability distribution of the wave in the reciprocal space.
-The top panel depicts an initial wavepacket launched downward into the potential with an average momentum.
-As time goes by, as shown in the middle panel, the wave is scattered by the random potential, but only to the Bragg angle.
-One can also clearly see this in the reciprocal space where the scattered waves are populated at Bragg angle.
-Later, as shown on the bottom panel, the scattered wave scatters again with the same Bragg angle.
-This is a multiple scattering, not a higher order Bragg scattering which is absent if the Berry potential is composed only of sinusoids.
+Fig. \ref{BraggBerry} shows the propagation of a wave packet in the Berry potential.
+The potential is drawn in gray scale on the background.
+There is a flat zero potential on the top and the Berry potential is smoothly turned on toward the bottom.
+An initial wave packet on the top launched downward into the potential with an average momentum $\hbar\Vec{k}$ is depicted in green and magenta scale.
+The wave function at a later time is shown in red and blue scale.
+The wave is scattered by the random potential, initially only to the Bragg angle, but this is soon scattered again with the same Bragg angle relative to the motion, and so on.
+This scattering should not be confused with the higher order Bragg scattering that is absent if the Berry potential is composed only of sinusoids.
 The higher order scattering would be allowed if instead triangular waves were used, for example.

+The inset in Fig. \ref{BraggBerry} shows the probability density of the wave at a later time in the reciprocal space in blue scale.
+The initial $\Vec{k_1}$, final $\Vec{k_2}$, and scattering $\Vec{q}$ wave vectors are shown as in Ewald sphere construction \cite{ewald1969introduction,ashcroft1976solid}.
+For a given initial wave vector $\Vec{k_1}$, the contour of equal energy can be drawn as a black circle.
+In addition, taking $\Vec{k_1}$ as an origin, the nonzero Fourier components of the potential can be drawn as a magenta circle.
+Then, the Bragg scattered states appear at the intersections of the black and magenta circles \cite{fignote}.
+It is seen that the scattered waves are populated only at a Bragg angle.
+In three dimensions, the construction involves the intersection of spheres and thus the outgoing wave vectors $\Vec{k_2}$ will lie on a ring corresponding to a Bragg angle.